I love tacos and I bet I’m not the only one out here!

 Or what’s your favorite taco in general?

-This time I went for a pork belly taco with a refreshing sauerkraut slaw because it seemed like a great combo in my head.
+This time I went for pork belly tacos with a refreshing sauerkraut slaw because it seemed like a great combo in my head.
 Sure enough these tacos turned out to be truly delicious… Those flavors really work well together.

 I like to make my own soft shell tacos instead of buying the ready made ones.
 When I got plenty of time to do that.